jhambel12/ME_405_Linefollower/README.md

 The BNO055 class is responsible for gathering readings from the IMU.
 There are many features of this class that are unused.
 Mainly, data regarding the heading and yaw rate are used in conjunction with wheel speed data from the encoders to track the position relative to start.
 The data is sent over the I2C bus for the microcontroller and updated each time the class is called.

 #### Bump Sensor
 The bumpsensor class is used when the robot encounters the wall.
 The wall is an 8 inch by 8 inch square.
-The bump sensor class indicates what steps need to be taken to get around this obstacle.
-The first method **`XXXXXXXXXX`** reads the bump sensor.
-This is how the program will know the bump sensor has encountered an obstacle.
-Once this happens, the method **`XXXXXXX`** will control the Romi's movement around the wall.
-First, a short reverse to give Romi some space from the obstruction.
-Next, a 90 degree turn.
-Now that the Romi is parallel to the wall, a rectangular path around it is traced, each section of movement has its own state.
-Finally, as Romi makes its last turn, the line sensor function takes over and finds the line.
+The bump sensor becomes an active low when it has been triggered.
+This is used to transfer out of the line follower mode and into the obstacle avoidance mode.

 #### Cotask
 This file is provided for this project.
 Authored by Dr. Ridgely, **`cotask`** contains classes that can run cooperatively scheduled tasks in the context of a multitasking system.
 It uses the input scheduling algorithm to run tasks on time and in the proper order using closs called **`CoTaskList`**.